The Ultimate Guide to Cavity Prevention: What Actually Works

 Cavities are one of the most common dental issues worldwide, affecting people of all ages.
-While they may seem like a minor problem, untreated cavities can lead to tooth decay, infections, and even tooth loss.
+While they may seem minor, untreated cavities can lead to tooth decay, infection, and even tooth loss.
 Fortunately, cavities are preventable with the right dental care habits and lifestyle choices.

 In this ultimate guide to cavity prevention, we’ll explore what truly works in keeping your teeth strong and healthy.